Raku/doc/README.md

 This will serve the documentation in port 3000.

+## Building the EPUB and/or the "single big page HTML" documentation

+The documentation can also be generated in the EPUB format as well as the "single big page HTML" format.
+Please note that some features (eg. inherited methods and type graph in the Types section, or syntax highlighting of the code examples) are not (yet) available in these formats.

+These are the prerequisites you need to install:

+* Pod::To::BigPage 0.5.2 or later
+* Pandoc (EPUB only)

+You can follow these instructions to install them on Ubuntu or Debian:

+    zef install "Pod::To::BigPage:ver<0.5.2+>"
+    sudo apt install pandoc     # only if you want to generate EPUB

+Now that you have the dependencies installed, clone this repository and generate the EPUB or "single big page HTML" documentation:

+    git clone https://github.com/Raku/doc.git # clone this repo cd doc      # enter the cloned repo make epub           # for the EPUB format,
+                        # for the "single big page HTML" format use `make bigpage` instead

+The generated EPUB output you will find in the `raku.epub` file in the root of the repository and the generated "single big page HTML" output in `html/raku.html`.

 ## nginx configuration

 Latest version of the generated documentation consists only of static